-EMC Design Techniques by Keith Armstrong.
+EMC Design Techniques for electronic engineers by Keith Armstrong.
 Cost £55 plus p&p.

 |Contents: Introduction; The Physical basis of EMC; Circuit design and choice of components for EMC; Cables and connectors; Filters and transient suppressors; Shielding (Screening); Printed Circuit Boards (PCBs); Electrostatic discharge (ESD); Electromechanical devices and spark ignition; Power factor correction (emissions of mains harmonic currents); Emissions of voltage fluctuations and flicker; Immunity to power quality issues; EMC techniques for heatsinks.|

 |The Physical Basis of EMC by Keith Armstrong.
 Cost £25 plus p&p.

 |Contents: Introduction; Wave and Field theory; EMC uses three types of analysis; Waveforms and Spectra; Coupling of EM energy; An overview of emissions; Immunity issues; Crosstalk and "internal EMC" issues inside a product; Types of EM phennomena and how they can interfere.|